williamfzc/simhand2/README.md

 > UI OPERATOR SERVER ON ANDROID

-## Usage
+## Install

+### Use install script

+- Connect your device and run `install.py`.
+- Make sure python3 and adb work well. some requirement may needed.
+- And, your server is on :)

+### Manual

-would better run with android studio, or follow steps below:
+Open this project with android studio, and run `StubTestCase`.

+Or follow steps below:

 ```
 // Push Main Apk